Chart Color Schemes

 Hammondville ranks among the top 25% of areas assessed nationally for overall employment performance

 However, professional & technical services are under-represented at 5.6% compared to Greater Sydney's 11.5%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment increased by 3.7%, while labour force increased by the same percentage, keeping unemployment broadly flat at 2.1%.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment to 4.4%.
-Statewide, NSW employment contracted by 0.03% between November 2024 and November 2025, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hammondville's current employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities locally may be limited as indicated by the working population vs resident population count.
+Over the 12 months to September 2025, employment increased by 3.8%, while labour force also grew by 3.8%, keeping unemployment broadly flat.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
+According to Jobs and Skills Australia's national employment forecasts from May-25, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hammondville's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment